dzackgarza/Notes/Class_Notes/2020/CategoryO/PSets/PSet6.md

 &= \mathrm{pr}_{-3} \qty{ }
 \end{align*}

-and considering the weights of the parenthesized term.
+and particularly the weights of the parenthesized term.
 Using the fact that
 \begin{align*}
 \Pi(M(-3)) &= \theset{-3, -5, \cdots} \\